How to avoid getting stuck, by doing endings well

 In organisations there tends to be lots of emphasis on starting things (e.g. projects, strategies) and that is where the time and money goes.
 But Bridges argues that every psychological process starts with “the ending that you’ll have to make to leave the old situation behind.”

 Working from the principle that for each new thing to begin, something ends, it’s noticeable how little attention is paid to endings.
 During COVID lockdown, endings were front of mind as things closed (schools, pubs, hugs) and we saw life as we know it stop but few people were prepared to name the feeling that came with this as “grief”.
 David Kessler argues “With a virus, this kind of grief is so confusing for people.
 Our primitive mind knows something bad is happening, but you can’t see it.
 This breaks our sense of safety.
 We’re feeling that loss of safety.”
-He argues that we we have never collectively lost our sense of general safety like this before.
+He argues that we have never collectively lost our sense of general safety like this before.

 So I wanted to take the opportunity to explore endings, why and how we let go of the old realities and the old identity you had before the change took place.
 Endings sounds rather dramatic and final, and they do vary in size and scale:

-• Corporate endings – ranging from the the everyday (i.e. ending of a project), right up to an acquisition that sees the organisational identity consumed into something else.
+• Corporate endings – ranging from the everyday (i.e. ending of a project), right up to an acquisition that sees the organisational identity consumed into something else.

 • Personal – ranging from leaving a role for a promotion, right up to the devastating death of a colleague.